NL33/texter_twilio_api/README.md

 Rails app: practice app utilizing twilio api, users can send text messages, set up address books, and send messages to multiple contacts.
-Sending message requires that "from" roperty be a registered twilio number.
+Sending message requires that "from" property be a registered twilio number.